redwards24/ADS-B-Data-Collector/README.md

    - When animating, the MATLAB figure should be fine tuned to fit every image with the figure frame.
 There is a button to open the figure that will show what will be animated.

 4. Plot or Animate
-   - Currently, selecting a destination for the plot or video still needs work (just haven't felt like doing it).
-The output will be in the same directory of the program.